-Our strategy is to apply the electrochemical cell technology to different fields and biomarkers and then to enter into collaborative arrangements or strategic alliances with third parties to develop and commercialize products for those fields.
+We are also working to prove the broader applicability of our technology platform for markets with significant commercial potential across enzymatic, immunoassay and molecular diagnostic point-of-care tests.
+Our strategy is to apply the electrochemical cell technology to different fields and biomarkers and then to either enter into collaborative arrangements or strategic alliances with third parties to develop and commercialize products for those fields or, as is the case of our PT-INR test in development for the patient self-testing market, to complete the development of the products and commercialize them using distributors.
 We have developed a blood glucose test with LifeScan and are working with Siemens to develop a range of test strip and reader products for the point-of-care coagulation market.
-We are also working to prove the broader applicability of our technology platform for markets with significant commercial potential across on enzymatic, immunoassay and molecular diagnostic point-of-care tests.
-There may be certain products which we develop which we may wish to market through the use of distributors.